Stephen Sondheim: Do I Hear a Waltz?

+Evening Primrose and other work

 In 1966, Sondheim semi-anonymously provided lyrics for "The Boy From...", a parody of "The Girl from Ipanema" in the off-Broadway revue The Mad Show.
 The song was credited to "Esteban Río Nido", Spanish for "Stephen River Nest", and in the show's playbill the lyrics were credited to "Nom De Plume".
 That year Goldman and Sondheim hit a creative wall on The Girls Upstairs, and Goldman asked Sondheim about writing a TV musical.
 The result was Evening Primrose, with Anthony Perkins and Charmian Carr.
 Written for the anthology series ABC Stage 67 and produced by Hubbell Robinson, it was broadcast on November 16, 1966.
 According to Sondheim and director Paul Bogart, the musical was written only because Goldman needed money for rent.
 The network disliked the title and Sondheim's alternative, A Little Night Music.

 After Sondheim finished Evening Primrose, Jerome Robbins asked him to adapt Bertolt Brecht's The Measures Taken despite the composer's general dislike of Brecht's work.
 Robbins wanted to adapt another Brecht play, The Exception and the Rule, and asked John Guare to adapt the book.
 Leonard Bernstein had not written for the stage in some time, and his contract as conductor of the New York Philharmonic was ending.
 Sondheim was invited to Robbins's house in the hope that Guare would convince him to write the lyrics for a musical version of The Exception and the Rule; according to Robbins, Bernstein would not work without Sondheim.
 When Sondheim agreed, Guare asked: "Why haven't you all worked together since West Side Story?"
 Sondheim answered, "You'll see".
 Guare said that working with Sondheim was like being with an old college roommate, and he depended on him to "decode and decipher their crazy way of working"; Bernstein worked only after midnight, and Robbins only in the early morning.
 Bernstein's score, which was supposed to be light, was influenced by his need to make a musical statement.
 Stuart Ostrow, who worked with Sondheim on The Girls Upstairs, agreed to produce the musical, initially titled A Pray by Blecht, then The Race to Urga.
 An opening night was scheduled, but during auditions Robbins asked to be excused for a moment.
 When he did not return, a doorman said he had gotten into a limousine to go to John F. Kennedy International Airport.
 Bernstein burst into tears and said, "It's over".
 Sondheim later said of this experience: "I was ashamed of the whole project.
 It was arch and didactic in the worst way."
 He wrote one and a half songs and threw them away, the only time he ever did that.
 Eighteen years later, Sondheim refused Bernstein's and Robbins's request to retry the show.